Vietnam.vn - Nền tảng quảng bá Việt Nam

 A destroyed Challenger 2 tank near the village of Rabotino, Zaporizhzhia province, in a video released on September 5.
 Video: Twitter/OSINTtechnical

-HESH rounds have a superior range compared to APFSDS, making them highly effective against fortified structures or lightly armored vehicles such as enemy infantry fighting vehicles.
+HESH rounds have a superior range compared to APFSDS, making them highly effective against fortified structures or thinly armored vehicles such as enemy infantry fighting vehicles.
 However, their penetration ability is inferior to kinetic energy rounds and they are almost ineffective against the complex armor on modern main battle tanks.

-This tank weighs 62.5 tons, equipped with a V-12 diesel engine with a capacity of more than 1,200 horsepower, helping it reach a maximum speed of 59 km/h on flat roads and 40 km/h when crossing terrain.
+This tank model weighs 62.5 tons, equipped with a V-12 diesel engine with a capacity of more than 1,200 horsepower, helping it reach a maximum speed of 59 km/h on flat roads and 40 km/h when crossing terrain.

 Nguyen Tien (According to Forbes )